dylankb/what-i-know-js/README.md

 console.log(average(temperatures));  // NaN
 ```

 We could provide a context with methods like `call`, `apply`, and `bind`.
-However, we can add a method to the array (it's also an object), and simply call it from there
+However, we can also add a method to the array (it's also an object), and simply call it from there

 ```js
 temperatures.average = average